Taylor Johnson at Talkdesk gives five examples of customer service survey template examples that get results.

 Besides overall satisfaction with the quality of their service, customers call you because they need to achieve a result.

-By asking about overall customer satisfaction with what they achieved, you can cut to the core of their main purpose in calling: getting results.
+Asking about overall customer satisfaction with what they achieved allows you to cut to the core of their main purpose in calling: getting results.

 4. Open-Ended Questions Survey Template

 The kind of information you get about customer satisfaction from open-ended customer survey questions can be a bit more esoteric, and should generally be used only with more loyal customers, as the time it takes to complete can be discouraging for some.
 Here are a few examples of open-ended questions: